Iraqi Armed Forces: Iraq War (2003-2011)

-Iraqi Army and Security Forces
+Rebuilding the Armed Forces

-The Iraqi military was formally disbanded and the Iraqi Ministry of Defense was dissolved shortly after the invasion, by Coalition Provisional Authority Order Number 2 of May 23, 2003.
+The Armed Forces were formally disbanded and the Iraqi Ministry of Defense was dissolved shortly after the invasion, by Coalition Provisional Authority Order Number 2 of May 23, 2003.

 On June 25, 2003, the Vinnell Corporation was awarded a contract to train the first nine battalions, or 9,000 recruits, of a 44,000 person-strong "New Iraqi Army."
+MPRI was given the military training subcontract.
 The Department of Defense created the Coalition Military Assistance Training Team under Major General Paul Eaton to oversee the process.
-On August 2, 2003, the first battalion of new Iraqi Army recruits started a nine-week training course at a training base in Qaraqosh.
+On August 2, 2003, the first battalion of new Iraqi Army (IA) recruits started a nine-week training course at a training base in Qaraqosh.
 They graduated on October 4, 2003.

 In the interim, the new army had been formally established by Coalition Provisional Authority Order 22 of August 18, 2003.
 Then on September 3, 2003, Coalition Provisional Authority Order Number 28 established the Iraqi Civil Defense Corps as a temporary security agency to complement Coalition military operations in Iraq.

 In April 2004, an Iraqi battalion refused to fight insurgents in Fallujah.
-Soon afterwards, the U.S. military structure in Iraq was reorganised.
+Soon afterwards, U.S. forces in Iraq were reorganised.
 Multi-National Force-Iraq (MNF-I) was created under General George W. Casey, Jr. For the new Iraqi armed forces, the most important move was the creation of Multi-National Security Transition Command - Iraq (MNSTC-I) as a subordinate command to MNF-I, under Major General David Petraeus.
 MNSTC-I was given the task of building up the new Iraqi Armed Forces, as well as the Ministry of Interior (Iraq) (MOI) and other security forces.
-A new force generation plan authorized an end-strength of ten Iraqi army divisions.
+A new force generation plan aimed to create ten army divisions.

 On 22 April 2004, under Coalition Provisional Authority Order Number 73 all personnel, facilities, and equipment of the Iraqi Civil Defense Corps were transferred to the Iraqi Ministry of Defence as a component of the Iraqi Armed Forces.

-After the dissolution of the Coalition Provisional Authority on June 28, 2004, the Coalition stayed in Iraq at the request of the Iraqi government and under a UN Mandate to help the fledgling government develop its security forces and fight an insurgency.
-For periods immediately after the invasion, U.S. Army forces had seen the fighting as conventional 'fighting in built up areas (FIBUA),' rather than as an insurgency.
-After a review of the Iraq War military strategy in the end of 2004, General Casey directed the Coalition forces to shift their focus from fighting insurgents to training Iraqis.
+After the dissolution of the Coalition Provisional Authority on June 28, 2004, the U.S. and its allies remained in Iraq, receiving authorisation to do so under United Nations Security Council Resolution 1546.
+For periods immediately after the invasion, U.S. Army forces had seen the fighting as conventional 'fighting in built up areas,' rather than as an insurgency.
+After a review of the Iraq War strategy in the end of 2004, General Casey directed the Coalition forces to shift their focus from fighting insurgents to training Iraqis.
 This was to be the strategy until 2006.
-The aim was a small Coalition footprint and a rapid handover of security responsibilities to the newly generated Iraqi security forces.
-Developing host-nation security forces became a cornerstone of the 2006 United States counter-insurgency doctrine.
+The aim was a small Coalition footprint and a rapid handover of security responsibilities to new Iraqi forces.
+Developing indigenous military forces became a cornerstone of the 2006 United States counter-insurgency doctrine.